 Should the Water Department be unable to read a meter at the time of its regular call for such purpose, a bill shall be rendered to the consumer based on his consumption during the last recorded bi-monthly period, and the difference between such estimated consumption be the same, more or less, and the actual consumption at the time of the next bi-monthly reading.

-The Water Department shall certify to the Village Treasurer prior to the 15th day of May each year the amounts of all water bills remaining unpaid for service rendered prior to the 1st day of April, immediately preceding, with identification of the real property where such service was rendered, and also all charges for installation of water service, thawing service, installation, repair, or relocation of water meters, chargeable to the owner of the premises under the provisions of Section II hereof, which have remained unpaid for a period of thirty days after rendition of a bill thereof, and the amounts thereof shall be included in the annual tax levy for the fiscal year beginning the following June 1st and shall become a lien on said real property in the manner provided by the Village Law.
+The Water Department shall certify to the Village Treasurer prior to the 15th day of May each year, the amounts of all water bills remaining unpaid for service rendered prior to the 1st day of April, immediately preceding, with identification of the real property where such service was rendered, and also all charges for installation of water service, thawing service, installation, repair, or relocation of water meters, chargeable to the owner of the premises under the provisions of Section II hereof, which have remained unpaid for a period of thirty days after rendition of a bill thereof, and the amounts thereof shall be included in the annual tax levy for the fiscal year beginning the following June 1st and shall become a lien on said real property in the manner provided by the Village Law.

 In any case where a meter fails to register the water used, the consumer shall be required to pay for such bi-monthly billing periods at least as much as the cost of the amount consumed at the premises averaged from the prior three bi-monthly billings.